codesport/ERC20Votes-Tokenized-Voting/README.md

    *  0.05 ETH = 5 * 10 ** 16

-# Project Set-up
+# Project Set-up, Tx Hashes, and Screenshots

-1. Create and run prelim scripts inside the Hardhat Runtime Environment.
+1. Create and run prelim scripts inside the HRE.
 These are not unit tests, but rather dry-runs within the HRE:
     ```
     pnpm hardhat run test/TokenizedBallot.ts
     ```